crosswalk-project/crosswalk-website/public/documentation/about/faq.md

 ### <a class="doc-anchor" id="Which-platforms-does-Crosswalk-support"></a>Which platforms does Crosswalk support?

-Crosswalk officially supports [Android (version 4.0 and above)](http://www.android.com/) and [Tizen 3.0 (Common and IVI profiles)](https://wiki.tizen.org/wiki/IVI).
-Pre-built packages are available from https://download.01.org/ for both platforms.
+Crosswalk officially supports [Android (version 4.0 and above)](/documentation/android.html), [iOS](/documentation/ios.html), [Linux desktop (deb)](/documentation/linux.html), and [Tizen 3.0 (Common and IVI profiles)](/documentation/tizen.html).
+Pre-built packages are available for these platforms.
 See the [downloads page](https://crosswalk-project.org/documentation/downloads.html) for details.

-Crosswalk builds for Windows, Mac OS and Linux are available: see https://build.crosswalk-project.org/waterfall.
-However, these platforms do not receive intensive QA, and are community-supported.
-If you would like to help with these efforts, please get in touch.

-Also note that we don't have a way to package your app with Crosswalk for deployment on desktop (as an .exe, .dmg or similar).
-Again, if you are interested in working on this, please feel free to contact us.

-Crosswalk does not support iOS at this time.
+Work is also underway to support Windows 10 desktop.

 ### <a class="doc-anchor" id="How-to-use-Crosswalk-on-a-project-using-ProGuard"></a>How to use Crosswalk on a project using ProGuard